Cultural Finance as a Research Field – An Evaluative Survey

 Academic interest in cultural influences on financial decision making has risen in the last decade leading to a considerable number of literature contributions in this field.
 However, the discipline of Cultural Finance is a very young and yet unstructured research niche with its added value being rather opaque than clearly defined.
-In this paper, we try to contribute to the enhancement of this research niche by (1) developing a structured framework in order to (2) systematically classify and evaluate all Cultural Finance papers past to present.
-Based on the literature survey, we (3) deduct the main research subjects so far, and (4) assess the added value of integrating Cultural Finance parameters in financial models.
-We show that Cultural Finance may help to understand why actual financial decision making contradicts normative decision theory and highlight a possible approach to better integrate Cultural Finance considerations into financial models.
-Finally, we (5) define future research potential and (6) link Cultural Finance to adjacent research fields.
+In this paper, we try to contribute to the enhancement of this research niche by (1) developing a structured framework in order to (2) systematically classify and evaluate Cultural Finance papers past to present.
+Based on the literature survey, we (3) deduct the main research subjects so far, and (4) assess the added value of Cultural Finance as a discipline.
+Concerning the latter, we find that Cultural Finance displays a revisiting function, since already well-researched questions in traditional finance can now be reconsidered more precisely in a new cultural light.
+Furthermore, Cultural Finance unfolds a supplementing function for broader concepts like sustainable finance by assessing the impact of social preferences on financial decision-making.
+In order to explore these two functions, we show that the less applied cultural dimensions of Schwartz are in favor of the more prominent Hofstede approach.
+We conclude that Cultural Finance as a discipline incorporates a pioneer role by delivering an approach that is able to cope with the challenges of financial decision making against a multi-dimensional goal function of prosocial decision-makers.

-Keywords: Altruism, Behavioral Finance, Cultural Finance, Dictator Games, Schwartz Value Survey
+Keywords: Behavioral Finance, Cultural Finance, Dictator Games, Schwartz Value Survey, Sustainable Finance

 JEL Classification: D03, G02, Z10